caiomts/financial-programming/Documentation/basic_structure.md

 #### General Functions

 All Investments have at least the following methods.
-However, those methods are valid if and only if there is a function associated with the investment.
-It's true only if subclasses of investment
+However, those methods are valid if, and only if, there is a function associated with the investment.
+It's true only within subclasses of investment.

 * Return on Investment (ROI)
 $$FV/PV - 1$$